jozfre/Basic-Calculator/README.md

 # Basic-Calculator

-This is a basic VB.Net design and implementation of a basic calculator.
+This is a basic VB.Net design and implementation of a basic calculator that I made.
 Try it out!